The Garden of Weeds: Plot

-As described in a review in a film magazine, of great wealth but lacking in the better traits, Phillip Flagg (Fellowes) maintains an estate which he calls his "Garden of Weeds" where he entertains girls of the stage until he tires of them.
-Attracted to Dorothy Delbridge (Compson), he has her fired because she refuses to accept his attentions.
+As described in a review in a film magazine, of great wealth but lacking in the better traits, Phillip Flagg maintains an estate which he calls his "Garden of Weeds" where he entertains girls of the stage until he tires of them.
+Attracted to Dorothy Delbridge, he has her fired because she refuses to accept his attentions.
 She later accept his invitation and becomes the mistress of "Garden of Weeds."
-Meeting Douglas Crawford (Baxter), another wealthy chap, she breaks with Flagg and marries him but has not the courage to reveal her past.
+Meeting Douglas Crawford, another wealthy chap, she breaks with Flagg and marries him but has not the courage to reveal her past.
 Crawford engages Flagg's butler, who threatens to reveal the secret.
 Flagg comes to see Crawford and arranges to fleece him in a shady deal.
 He begins to taunt her with veiled jibes to get even.
 Dorothy, unable to stand it any longer, reveals the truth.
 Crawford says he has known it all the time and proceeds to thrash Flagg, who falls over the balcony railing and is killed.

 Preservation

-With no prints of The Garden of Weeds located in any film archives, it is a lost film.
+The Garden of Weeds is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.